KNGN: Change to religion

 Semeco, now owned by Corrick's estate, sold KICX-AM-FM to Ron Crowe and Associates for $200,000 in 1989.
 In order to buy another McCook station, KSWN, Crowe had to spin off a station, and he chose to donate KICX AM to the Lutheran Church–Missouri Synod.
 The station relaunched as KNGN, for "Kansas Nebraska Good News", on April 8, 1990.
 Locally, the station was operated by Peace Lutheran Church and relied heavily on programming from the synod's KFUO in St. Louis.

 However, as time went on, the synod could no longer afford to continue running the station.
 As a result, in 2001, the station's license was transferred to the locally based Kansas Nebraska Good News Broadcasting Corporation.
 The station also relocated from its original studios at Peace Lutheran to a larger facility at a former country school in McCook.

 In 2018, the station added an FM translator, K252FV on 98.3 MHz.
 The new translator enabled the station to go 24-hours for the first time in its history.

+On August 2, 2022, the station's owners filed to transfer the broadcast license to MyBridge Radio.
+The sale, which included translator K252FV, was consummated on May 22, 2023 at a price of $40,000.